Yuriy-Nabasov/goit-markup-hw-06/README.md

 In the fourth homework from GoIT I have to add decorative effects for my web-site.

 In the fifth homework from GoIT i have to add form elements for my web-site.

+In the sixth homework from GoIT i have to add responsive design for my web-site.